-Pros – Light weight, overall good image quality, nice contrast and color, metal construction, nice character, good contrast, nice sun stars
+Pros – Lightweight, overall good image quality, nice contrast and color, metal construction, nice character, good contrast, nice sun stars

-Cons – dry focus ring, lack of precision between focus barrel, list price is a little high for APS-C shooters, slow, some vignetting and distortion.
+Cons – dry focus ring, lack of precision between focus barrel, the list price is a little high for APS-C shooters, slow, some vignetting and distortion.

-Handevision 35mm f2.4 First Impressions
+Kipon Iberit 35mm f2.4 First Impressions

-I’ve been using the Handevision 35mm f2.4 for almost a year by the time of this review and it’s one of those lenses I’ve ended up always having on me.
-I’m always reaching for it and packing it in my bags and regretting when I forget it.
+I’ve been using the Kipon 35mm f2.4 for almost a year by the time of this review and it’s one of those lenses I’ve ended up always having on me.
+I’m always reaching for it and packing it in my bags and regretting it when I forget it.
 Needless to say, I love using this thing.

 I bought the Leica M mount version so I can use it with my Sony A7rIII and my Fujifilm cameras.
-The Leica M mount loses some minimum focus distance, but since I mostly use it for travel, street or landscape, this hasn’t been a problem.
-If you’re a one camera brand photographer I would recommend just buying it in the mount of your camera to make your life easier.
+The Leica M mount loses some minimum focus distance, but since I mostly use it for travel, street, or landscape, this hasn’t been a problem.
+If you’re a one-camera brand photographer I would recommend just buying it in the mount of your camera to make your life easier.

 When you get down to the samples, just notice how clean the images look.
 They really are flawless, but also, the images aren’t to clinical.
 They have a nice crisp color and they’ll even flare a little when hit by the sun.
 Bokeh is also very nice even though an f2.4 isn’t really a bokeh lens.